celtec/guidelines/README.md

 And Harry Roberts from [CSS Guidelines](http://cssguidelin.es/#the-importance-of-a-styleguide):

-> A coding styleguide (note, not a visual styleguide) is a valuable tool for teams who
+> A coding styleguide (note, not a visual styleguide) is a valuable tool for teams who:
 > * build and maintain products for a reasonable length of time;
-* have developers of differing abilities and specialisms;
+> * have developers of differing abilities and specialisms;
-* have a number of different developers working on a product at any given time;
+> * have a number of different developers working on a product at any given time;
-* on-board new staff regularly;
+> * on-board new staff regularly;
-* have a number of codebases that developers dip in and out of.
+> * have a number of codebases that developers dip in and out of.

 ## Our Guidelines